QuickBooks Blog

 • Tennessee: 7%

 Though some of these rates seem low, remember to look at the combined sales tax rate.
-For example, let’s say that you operate in a state with a 4% statewide sales tax and the local sales tax is 2%, then the total sales tax you’re required to collect is 6%
+The combined rate includes the statewide sales tax rate and local sales tax rates.

 A good example of this is New York.
-It has a fairly low state tax rate of 4%, but some localities have higher sales tax rates than the states.
+It has a fairly low state tax rate of 4%, but the average local tax rate is 4.5%.

 Why you need to know your state sales tax rate